miyako/4d-plugin-shell-execute-v2/README.md

 for instance, a delegate executable (Edge for ``.pdf``) are not reported.

-you can open or print the document even if "" is returned and the assocation execute command is unknown. you just don't know which app will be used.
+you can open or print the document even if "" (assocation execute command) is returned. you just don't know which app will be used.